nrs-org/novelslop/content/vol_01/chap_12.typ

 #import "../../lib.typ": chapter

-#chapter(12, "The secret conversations of silent upperclasswomen")[
+#chapter(12, "The secret conversations of not-so-silent upperclasswomen")[
   "Uta-sama, thank you SO SO MUCH."
 Mikoto clasped her hand.

   "Uhm- thank you too!"
 Mona continued, expressing her gratitude to her friend.